prathameshnium/PICA-Python-Instrument-Control-and-Automation/README.md

 A key architectural feature is the use of isolated process execution for each measurement module via Python's `multiprocessing` library, ensuring high stability and preventing inter-script conflicts.
 This platform is built to streamline data acquisition, enhance experimental reproducibility, and accelerate research workflows.

+PICA is designed with a clear separation between the user interface (frontend) and the instrument control logic (backend).
+This modular approach makes the system easy to maintain, extend, and debug.

 <div align="center">
     <img src="https://raw.githubusercontent.com/prathameshnium/PICA-Python-Instrument-Control-and-Automation/main/_assets/Images/PICA_Launcher_v6.png" alt="PICA Launcher Screenshot" width="800"/>
 </div>

 ---

+## Architecture

+The core design philosophy of PICA is the separation of concerns, implemented through a distinct **Frontend-Backend** architecture for each measurement module.

+-   **Frontend:** Each measurement has a dedicated GUI script (e.g., `IV_K2400_Frontend_v5.py`) built with `Tkinter` and the `CustomTkinter` library.
+It is responsible for all user interaction, parameter input, and data visualization (live plotting).
+It runs in the main process.

+-   **Backend:** The instrument control logic is encapsulated in a separate class (e.g., `Keithley2400_Backend`).
+This class handles all `PyVISA` communication, instrument configuration, and data acquisition commands.

+-   **Process Isolation:** When a measurement is started, the frontend launches its corresponding backend logic in a separate, isolated process using Python's `multiprocessing` library.
+This is the key to PICA's stability: a crash or error in one measurement script will not affect the main launcher or any other running experiments.

+-   **Communication:** The frontend and backend communicate via `multiprocessing.Queue` for thread-safe data exchange.
+The backend performs a measurement and places the data into a queue, which the frontend then reads to update plots and save to a file.

 ## Table of Contents